Structural study of TATB under detonation-induced shock conditions: Discussion

 \section{Discussion}

 TATB, as opposed to LLM-105, exhibits diffraction behavior that is not consistent with prompt decomposition.
-We consider two scenarios to explain the difference between LLM-105 and TATB-based specimens with respect to the structural behavior under detonation conditions.
-First, the crystal structure of LLM-105 might not be as resilient under detonation-driven thermodynamic conditions, in contrast to TATB.
+We consider various potential scenarios that could explain the observed TATB diffraction as well as the underlying structural behavior under detonation conditions, and the observed differences as compared to LLM-105.
+The crystal structure of LLM-105 might not be as resilient under detonation-driven thermodynamic conditions, in contrast to TATB.
 This corroborates with the fact that TATB is more insensitive under shock conditions than LLM-105, although LLM-105 is also a candidate insensitive HE.
-The implications of the observed compressibility of TATB crystallites and associated implications are discussed further below.
-An alternate explanation might be due to the unique XRD pattern of TATB that is dominated by the very intense 002 peak.
-This peak can be easily traced under pressure given that the intensity of the Bragg peaks at higher angles than the 002 have, at least, an order of magnitude lower intensity.
+The implications of the observed resilience of TATB crystallites and associated implications are discussed further in the following paragraphs.

+Moreover, we cannot discount the layered TATB structure that leads to an XRD pattern dominated by an intense 002 peak.
+This high-intensity peak can be easily traced under pressure given that the intensity of the Bragg peaks at higher angles than the 002 have, at least, an order of magnitude lower intensity.
 In contrast, the XRD pattern of LLM-105 consists of closely spaced peaks of similar intensity.
 In other words, in the case of LLM-105 the position under high-pressure of a given Bragg peak might coincide with the 2$\theta$ position of the next Bragg peak at ambient conditions.
 Due to the relatively large energy width of the incident X-ray beam, a definite conclusion about the validity of each scenario is difficult without excluding the possibility of a synergy ($i.e.$ higher resilience of TATB over LLM-105 together with experimental limitations) between the two scenarios.
 Additional measurements are needed, preferably with an almost monochromatic incident X-ray beam, to completely elucidate this issue.
 Moreover, a more planar detonation drive would reduce the time smearing caused by the shock front curvature in our experiments.